philocalyst/recipe/prompt.md

 > The casserole is flavorful, but not so complex that you can't taste the individual components.
 A great hot and hearty dinner for the upcoming autumn and winter.

+***AND NOW THE RECIPE YOU WILL CONVERT***
+ Chocolate Truffles by Michael Chu
+Recipe Card
+Printer-friendly
+Normal view
+Next »
+« Prev
+Chocolate truffles are traditionally made with ganache shaped into rough spheres by hand and covered in cocoa powder.
+The powdery coating and imperfect shaping of the confections make them appear similar to dirt covered truffles - the famed culinary fungi.
+Chocolate truffles are easy to prepare at home and make irresistible desserts that will make you a welcome guest at any holiday party.

+Even though the center of a truffle is traditionally ganache, truffles can be made with a variety of fillings ranging from nuts to caramel to nougat.
+When not made with ganache, these truffles are generally coated in a thin shell of hard chocolate.
+The truffles in this recipe will be made with a ganache center.

+Related Articles
+Tempering Chocolate
+Baguettes Deconstructed
+Dark Chocolate Souffle
+Dark Chocolate Brownies
+Clam Chowder, New England Style
+Ganache is simply a mixture of chocolate and cream.
+For the centers of these truffles, we'll make hard ganache - utilizing significantly more chocolate than cream.
+A ratio of about 2 to 1 of chocolate to cream by mass will yield a dense ganache appropriate for making truffles.

+Obtain 1 pound (455 g) of dark chocolate and 1 cup (235 mL) heavy whipping cream.
+Be sure to select a chocolate that you enjoy the flavor of.

+Cut the chocolate into pieces using a large serrated knife (like a sturdy bread knife).
+Cutting the chocolate into strips about 5 mm apart with the serrated knife will cause the chocolate to break into small pieces.
+Pieces of chocolate will fall all over the place, so I like to place the cutting board in a sheet pan to catch the chocolate shards.

+After breaking down the whole pound of chocolate, you should have a bunch of similarly sized pieces.
+Small, uniformly sized pieces will make melting the chocolate evenly easier.
+Pour all the pieces into a medium heat proof bowl.

+Bring the cup of heavy whipping cream just to a boil.
+(This is called scalding.)

+Pour the scalded heavy cream onto the chocolate and allow it to sit for five minutes.

+Stir the now melted chocolate with the cream.
+Chocolate and small amounts of aqueous solutions (liquids containing water) do not mix well - the chocolate clumps up in what is called seizing.
+However, when a substantial amount of liquid is added to the chocolate, we can make chocolate syrup.
+A ganache is simply a syrup of chocolate and cream that does not contain enough cream to be liquid at room temperature.
+Once this mixture cools, it will form a hard ganache that can be molded into shapes.

+The melted ganache should be smooth in texture without lumps.
+If not all the chocolate has melted, you can heat the ganache gently over a hot pot of water.
+Stir until the chocolate melts and the ganache is smooth.

+You can transfer the ganache into a smaller bowl to cool.
+When the ganache is solid, it may be easier for you to scoop out when working with a smaller bowl.
+Let the ganache cool down and chill for about an hour in the refrigerator to harden.
+Cold ganache is harder to scoop, but easier to form into a ball.

+Using a melon baller or small ice cream scoop (such as a #70), scoop out balls of hard ganache and place on a cookie sheet lined with either parchment paper or a silicone baking mat.
+As the ganache gets warmer, it will have a tendency to stick to the scooping device.
+You might find it easier to work with after rechilling the ganache, dipping the utensil in ice water, or simply using your hands to form rough spheres.

+After forming all the balls, chill the pan in the refrigerator for fifteen minutes to allow the ganache to harden back up and set into their shapes.

+Scoop a little cocoa powder into a small bowl.
+Use a pair of spoons to pick up and roll each ganache ball in the cocoa powder to coat.

+If you prefer a hard chocolate shell, then you'll need to melt and temper some chocolate (usually, a couple ounces will be more than enough to coat the truffles).
+Once the chocolate has been tempered, use a spatula to spread some onto the palm of one hand.
+Place the ball of ganache into the layer of chocolate and rotate, coating the ball.
+Place the truffle on a sheet of parchment paper or silicone baking mat or other nonstick surface for it to cool and set.
+Repeat the spreading of chocolate on the palm and coating for each truffle.
+The tempered chocolate will shrink slightly as it cools and clad itself to the ganache.
+Because of this shrinking action, if it cools too rapidly, the shell can crack, so don't immediately chill them in the refrigerator - allow the truffles to set in a cool room.
+The ganache should also be allowed to warm up a bit before you coat them.
+After the chocolate has hardened, chill for 15 minutes in the refrigerator and then remove and store at room temperature.
+The chocolate coated truffles should not be allowed to touch each other (touching the truffles together can mar the hard surface of the truffles) - so divide them with small paper cups or paper muffin liners.

+The cocoa dusted truffles can be packed together without harm.
+These truffles can be stored at cool room temperature in an airtight container for at least a month - but good luck keeping them from being eaten for that long!

+Chocolate Truffles (yields about 32 to 36 truffles)
+1 lb.
+(455 g) dark chocolate	cut into small pieces	pour onto chocolate	wait 5 min.	stir until smooth	chill	form into balls	dust
+1 cup (235 mL) heavy whipping cream	scald cocoa powder